The Temple Opened and Glorified

 8 And the temple was filled with smoke from the glory of God and from His power; and no one was able to enter the temple until the seven plagues of the seven angels were finished.

 When the glory of God filled Solomon’s temple, a similar event occurred.
-2 Chronicles 5:11-14 says,
+2 Chron.
+5:11-14 says,

 11 And when the priests came forth from the holy place… 12 and all the Levitical singers… and with them one hundred and twenty priests blowing trumpets 13 in unison when the trumpeters and the singers were to make themselves heard with one voice to praise and to glorify the Lord… and when they praised the Lord saying, “He indeed is good for His lovingkindness is everlasting,” then the house, the house of the Lord, was filled with a cloud, 14 so that the priests could not stand to minister because of the cloud, for the glory of the Lord filled the house of God.

-The glorification of the temple involved 120 priests coming into harmony with the singers.
+The glorification of the temple involved 120 priests coming into harmony with the singers at the feast of Tabernacles.
 Years later, on the day of Pentecost in Acts 2, the Spirit filled a gathering of 120 disciples (Acts 1:15), who formed the beginning of a new temple made of living stones.
-They too had a hard time standing on their feet, and some thought they were drunk (Acts 2:13, 14, 15).
+They too had a hard time standing on their feet, and some thought they were drunk (Acts 2:13-15).

 Solomon’s temple, of course, was destroyed by the Babylonians on account of the sins of Judah and the priests of Jerusalem.
 The glory had departed just before this destruction (Ezekiel 11:23), moving to the Mount of Olives.
 When the Judahites returned from Babylon and built the second temple, the glory did not fill that place, for it had been forsaken “as Shiloh,” where the name Ichabod was written.

-Jesus took that glory to heaven when He ascended from the Mount of Olives (Acts 1:10, 11, 12).
+Jesus took that glory to heaven when He ascended from the Mount of Olives (Acts 1:10-12).
 Ten days later, the glory returned and filled His new Pentecostal temple.
-But Pentecost, being a leavened feast, could not endure, so we see the Holy Spirit come and go many times in the various “Holy Spirit revivals” during the Pentecostal Age.
+But Pentecost, being a leavened feast, could not endure, nor could it bring in perfection, so we see the Holy Spirit come and go many times in the various “Holy Spirit revivals” during the Pentecostal Age.
+Each had a good start, but soon ended.